-As said earlier, for thermoplastic materials intended to dissipate electrostatic charges, surface resistivity si the most preferred measurement method to do so.
+As said earlier, surface resistivity is the most preferred measurement method for thermoplastic materials to dissipate electrostatic charges.

-Within the surface resistivity method, there are several measurement techniques that can be utilized.
+Within the surface resistivity method, several measurement techniques can be utilized.
 However, the most accepted test method is ASTM D257.
-It comprises measuring resistance via an ohmmeter between two electrodes applied under load to the surface being tested.
-The thermoplastic’s heterogeneous makeup leads to the usage of electrodes instead of point probes.
+It measures resistance via an ohmmeter between two electrodes applied under load to the tested surface.
+The thermoplastic’s heterogeneous makeup leads to using electrodes instead of point probes.

 Simply touching the surface with a point do contact might not give accurate readings consistent with the overall part.
-It is crucial to maintain good contact between the sample and electrodes, which requires a significant amount of pressure.
+Maintaining good contact between the sample and electrodes is crucial, which requires a significant amount of pressure.
 The resistance reading is then converted to resistivity to account for the dimensions, which can alter depending on the shape and size of the test samples.

 As shown in the image above, Surface resistivity is equal to resistance times the perimeter of the electrodes divided by the gap distance, yielding ohms/square.